Top 10 Grand Festivals in Bhutan

 Location: Tashichho Dzong, Thimphu

-Thimphu Tsechu is one of the biggest festivals in Bhutan.
+Thimphu Tsechu is one of the biggest festivals of Bhutan.
 It is held in Bhutan capital and attracts thousands of locals and tourists.
 Traditionally, before the beginning of the Tsechu festival, people would recite the scriptures day and night, hold various ceremonies, and pray for the blessings of the gods; during this period, there are also various mask dances, such as "Eight Manifestations of Guru Padmasambhava" dance and Stag dance.
 For farmers, the Thimphu Autumn Festival is also regarded as a leisure day.
 This is an occasion to celebrate, bless, and pray for health and happiness.

 The Annual Black-Necked Crane Festival